 Often I notice that I self-reference or name things in an abbreviated P4 format.
 My revised rebranding highlights and plays with this.
 I have designed a system that allows for the logo to work in the three most commonly required formats;

 - Logo as a name

-- Logo to include a website url
+- Logo to include a website URL

-What I’m pleased with (from a technical and aesthetic standpoint) is that each version works with identical clear space requirements regardless of any external social media crop restraints of square, circle or even hexagon!
+What I’m pleased with (from a technical and aesthetic standpoint) is that each version works with identical clear space requirements regardless of any external social media crop restraints of a square, circle or even hexagon!

 Less is more (hard work)

 It’s taken a while to get the Passion 4 branding conundrum resolved to a point that I am happy with.
 You are always your own worst client and critic!
 Having that time to pause and reflect because of the pandemic has been put to good use.
 Reducing your branding down to its essential core components.
-To make it work in the primary required formats regardless of any external crop geometry was always going to be a challenge.
+Making it work in the primary required formats regardless of any external crop geometry was always going to be a challenge.

-Its a rare and beautiful thing.
+It’s a rare and beautiful thing.
 Like a snowflake in a furnace.